 Use flour on surface if dough too sticky.

-Place the wider part near the end of a wooden (or metal) kebab stick.
+Place the wider part near the end of a wooden or metal skewer (kebab sticks).

 Gently hold the snake's head down with your thumb, whilst you twist the tail down the stick.